 - Leeks: Subtle oniony flavor that’s kinda sweet and a bit earthy.
 Scallions or onions would be a good substitute.
 Recipe also calls for an onion.
 You can use extra leeks if you prefer their flavor.

 - Cauliflower: Cauliflower has less carbs and more nutrients than potatoes.
 When cooked and pureed, it gives the same creamy texture though.
-A great substitution for traditional potato leek soup.
+A great low carb substitution for traditional potato leek soup.
+Use frozen cauliflower as a sub.

 - Parsnips: Another great potato swap!
 Parsnips are rich in iron, potassium, magnesium, copper, zinc and phosphorus….plus fiber and anti-inflammatory properties.
 They have a subtle, earthy, kinda spicy flavor that really enhances this soup.